hashicorp/design-system/website/docs/components/rich-tooltip/partials/code/how-to-use.md

 #### Whitespace issues

 There may be cases in which the tooltip text is preceded/followed by non-whitespace characters.
-In this case extra whitespace could appear between these characters and the toggle text.
-Unfortunately he only solution we have found is to remove every whitespace before/after the `<Hds::RichTooltip>` tag, and before/after the `<RT.Toggle>` and `<RT.Bubble>` tags:
+In this case, extra whitespace could appear between these characters and the toggle text.
+Unfortunately the only solution we have found is to remove all whitespace before/after the `<Hds::RichTooltip>` tag, and before/after the `<RT.Toggle>` and `<RT.Bubble>` tags:

 ```handlebars
 <Hds::Text::Body @tag="p" @size="300">